aravind-sadharani/chandraveena/src/pages/intro.md

 published: true
 search: true
 image: "../../images/Favicon.png"
 description: "Hello, I am S. Balachander.
-I play the Chandraveena in the Dhrupad style, a traditional style of Maarga Sangeet.
+I am an Indian classical musician, and I play the Chandraveena.
 Here is a short introduction to Maarga Sangeet, Dhrupad and the Chandraveena.
 Read on to find out!"
 ---
 Hello and welcome!
 Here is a step-by-step introduction to my music on the Chandraveena.
 Check my <a href="/discography/"><inline-button>Discography</inline-button></a> if you would like to jump ahead to my full length recordings.